Steamvis/gps-tracker/docs/api.md

 START -  boolean value 1 or 0. if you want create route write 1

-END - Boolean value 1 or 0. if you want end route write 1
+END - Boolean value 1 or 0.
+If you want to end the route, write 1

 ------